 4 Fitness Myths That Just Won’t Go Away

 All workouts are not created equal, but it can be confusing to know which ones give the best results.
-One day you might hear that a certain type of activity burns the most calories, the next you’re told that a completely different workout trims belly fat the fastest.
+One day you might hear that a certain type of activity burns the most calories, the next you’re told a completely different workout trims belly fat the fastest.
 It can be hard to know what claims to believe.
-Here are just a few of the fitness myths out there— we are solving which are based in facts and which are just fiction:
+Discover which ones are rooted in fact and not fiction: